XtractTech/xt-cvdata/README.md

 ## Description

-This repo contains utilities for building and working with computer vision datasets.
+This repo contains utilities for building and working with computer vision datasets, developed by [Xtract AI](https://xtract.ai/).

 So far, APIs for the following open-source datasets are included:
 1. COCO 2017 (detection and segmentation): `xt_cvdata.apis.COCO`